 Scalable Vector Graphics (SVG) is the vector drawing standard specified by W3C (World Wide Web Consortium).
 It is used to generate all the graphs in this site's test results, as well as the logo at the head of this page, other diagrams and equations.
 Like all vector graphics formats, SVG differs fundamentally from raster (bitmap) approaches to representing an image.

 Raster images – like those on a television or your computer screen – comprise rows and columns of pixels, each of which is assigned a colour.
 Provided there are sufficient pixels, the resulting image can be high-definition.
-But if a raster image is zoomed sufficiently it becomes pixellated or 'blocky'.
+But if a raster image is zoomed sufficiently it becomes pixelated or 'blocky'.

 Vector image files, by contrast, specify an image geometrically, as a combination of 'primitives' such as lines, rectangles and circles.
 If we take the example of a straight line, it is specified as a start point and end point, with associated attributes such as thickness and colour.
 In SVG a line is specified like this:

 This describes a blue line of thickness 0.2 units running from x,y coordinates 20,20 to 50,30.